Skurks/Skurks/README.md

 Most Productive Time of the Day | Mornings; before Noon Thinking (No Meeting Days) | Tuesday & Wednesday
 1x1 Days | Thursday & Friday
-Worst Day/Time for a 2 hr Meeting | After 2PM
+Worst Day/Time for an intense 2 hr meeting | Fridays; After 2PM

 ## My Communication Channels
 I strive to be a hyper efficient person & purposefully carve out time in my day/week to 'think'.
 My calendar (and thus my time) is very important to me
 * I'm a morning person so can send communications at rediculous hours of the morning.
 I don't expect a response.
 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll likely decline.
-* Please DON'T schedule/double book me.
+* Please DON'T double book me.
 But if the calendar slot is open, take it!
 * I do my best to not ping/message folks over the weekend unless they've reached out first.

 CHANNEL (Most urgent to least urgent) | BEST FOR
 ----- | -----
 Phone Call | Collaboration, time-sensitive/urgent (< 24 hrs) question/request
-SMS | Logistics, semi-urgent question, check-ins, shooting the "shit" Email | Async specific request, transfer of knowledge Slack | Non-urgent
+SMS | Logistics, semi-urgent question, check-ins, shooting the "shit" Email | Async specific request, transfer of knowledge Slack | Non-urgent, general comms

-Also, I'm a morning person so can send communications at rediculous hours of the morning.
-I don't expect a response.
-I also do my best to not ping/message folks over the weekend unless they've reached out first.

 ## My answers to Random Questions

-What makes you grumpy?
--

 How will I know when you're grumpy?
 - Body english fortuantely or unfortuantely, is usually a dead giveaway (make myself small, pursed lips, etc)